highchair/artinruins-com/_property/reo-service-station.md

 The building is surrounded by construction fencing and has been since our 2018 photo.
 It is not being repaired or maintained but it is also not being actively torn down.

+A website exists for [25Bough.com](https://www.25bough.com), which promotes a 5-story building in this spot which looks like it retains a little bit of the existing features.
+It promises shared event space, co-working, museum, and other community-oriented mission-driven ideas.

 ### History